datopian/ckanext-requestdata/README.md

 ## Request data &middot; [![Build Status](https://travis-ci.org/ViderumGlobal/ckanext-requestdata.svg?branch=master)](https://travis-ci.org/ViderumGlobal/ckanext-requestdata)

-This extension allows users to request data to be added to datasets.
-The owner of the dataset as well as the admins of the organization that the dataset belongs to can take actions on these requests.
+These extension allow users to publish  dataset metadata without uploading any file(s).
+The owner of the dataset, as well as the admins of the organization that the dataset belongs to can take actions on these requests and decide what to share.

+## Full Documentation
+See the [Wiki]() for full documentation, examples, operational details and other information.

 ## Development Installation